IBM/tds/README.md

 We really do not need OpenCV for this version of TDS; so it is safe to skip instructions related to OpenCV installation :)

-**(optional) Static linking: ** If static linking against `darknet-nnpack` is needed to generate one single binary file, then some changes are needed to build `nnpack` (`nnpack`, not `darknet-nnpack`).
+__(optional) Static linking: __ If static linking against `darknet-nnpack` is needed to generate one single binary file, then some changes are needed to build `nnpack` (`nnpack`, not `darknet-nnpack`).
 Specifically, the following command has to be used:

 ```
 cmake -G Ninja -DNNPACK_LIBRARY_TYPE=static ..
 ```

-This generates `libnnpack.a` and `libpthreadpool.a`, which need to be included during linking time of the `mas-demo` executable.
+This generates `libnnpack.a` and `libpthreadpool.a`, which need to be included during linking time of the `tds` executable.

 ## Usage